ntnu-itk-autonomous-ship-lab/psbmpc/psbmpc_cxx/README.md

 <a id="4">[4]</a>  Tengesdal, T., Johansen, T. A., and Brekke, E. (2021).
 "Ship Collision Avoidance Utilizing the Cross-Entropy Method for Collision Risk Assessment."
 IEEE Transactions on Intelligent Transportation Systems, p.
 1-14.

-Trym Tengesdal, 20.
-November 2021.
+Trym Tengesdal, June 3rd 2022.